 Android 6.0 delivered a much needed change to how users select, copy, and even paste words or sentences in Android.
 Before it was a sliding bar that was clumsy and difficult.
 Now it jumps words by words while going forward, and by letter going backwards for precision.

 However, once you double tap or long press to start doing a copy and paste, the floating toolbar above the words (to select copy, etc) lagged and often took over a second to popup.
 Leaving users waiting before they could copy some text.
-That small lag has been fixed, as well as the laggy popup in the share menu in general.
+That small lag has been fixed.
 These are some of the performance improvements mentioned in the on-screen popup for the Android 6.0.1 Marshmallow update on devices.

 With the release of Android 6.0 Marshmallow Google made a promise to issue an update once a month, roughly ever 4-5 weeks, to all Nexus smartphones and tablets to improve security.
 This patches the latest exploits, fixes problems, and makes all devices more secure.
-Many manufacturers like Samsung have joined in, promising to do the same thing to keep users devices safe.
+Many manufacturers continue to do the same for their devices.

 The update to Android 6.0.1 Marshmallow also has the latest December security patches in place, so users won’t have to wait and accept another small update later during the month.